TheArturthur/CoppermindScraper/Cosmere/Aladar.md

 After this failure, the leaders of Urithiru hosted the first meeting of monarchs in the tower.
 The various monarchs were at first unwilling to cede enough control to each other to work together; Aladar got riled up conversing with the [[Tashikk\|Tashikki]] ambassador until Navani began doling out responsibilities predicated on each nation's strengths.
 After that, Aladar spoke up to offer [[Emul\|Emul]] help in its defense against [[Tukar\|Tukar]], something that he made good on in the coming weeks.

 >“*They didn’t care that the Blackthorn was a heretic—or even whether he usurped the throne of Alethkar.
 They cared that he had a plan for dealing with the enemy, long-term.*”
-\-Navani appreciating Aladar, Sebarial, Hatham, and Bethab[27]
+\-Navani appreciating Aladar, Sebarial, Hatham, and Bethab[28]

 Because Dalinar's restored memories of his actions at [[Rathalas\|Rathalas]] were so painful he retreated from the public for a while, four of the highprinces--including Aladar, Sebarial, [[Hatham\|Hatham]], and [[Bethab\|Bethab]], who sent his [[Mishinah\|wife]] in his stead--approached Navani with their concerns.
 They discussed such problems as the infrastructure of the tower, the lack of supplies and labor, and the business of Dalinar becoming highking, all while making it clear that the heart of the problem was a doubt as to Dalinar's motives and capability.
 During the meeting, Navani was able to allay their concerns and restored Aladar's faith, especially, in Dalinar.

 ### Battle of Thaylen Field
 Aladar led the meeting of monarchs in Dalinar's absence on the day Dalinar was recovered enough to attend.
 They discussed plans preparing for battle at [[Jah Keved\|Jah Keved]] until Dalinar realized that [[Odium\|Odium's]] forces were instead going to attack [[Thaylen City\|Thaylen City]].
 The next meeting took place in Thaylen City itself, and Aladar was present to hear the various information leaks, including the translation of the [[Eila Stele\|Eila Stele]], that sought to tear apart the coalition.
 When the [[Battle of Thaylen Field\|Battle of Thaylen Field]] commenced, Aladar was still at Urithiru.
 He was able to counter the invading force of Parshendi along with Sebarial and Teft, the new [[Windrunner\|Windrunner]].
 At the conclusion of the battle, he attended the conference that discussed tactics regarding the future.
+Following the Battle of Thaylen Field, Aladar tries to reinstate Dalinar's trust in him.

 ### The Emuli campaign
-During Dalinar's campaign in Emul Aladar was assigned to oversee the withdrawal in Alethkar.
+During Dalinar's campaign in [[Emul\|Emul]].
+Aladar was assigned to oversee the withdrawal in Alethkar.

+## Trivia
+In *Words of Radiance*, Aladar's colors are described once as being "white and dark green"; this is likely a mistake, as those colors are otherwise associated with [[Torol Sadeas\|Torol Sadeas']] army, and Aladar's are otherwise consistently described as black and maroon.

 https://coppermind.net/wiki/Aladar